mfem/web/src/autodiff.md

 # Example of AD differentiated function using functors

-The following vector function, defined as funtor, has zero parameters.
+The following vector function, defined as a functor, has zero parameters.
 The input of the function uu is a vector with six components, and the result is a vector rr of size three.

 ```c++
 template<typename TDataType, typename TParamVector, typename TStateVector,